Taras-P-Kob/The-program-provides-processing-of-cpp-data-structures/README.md

-# The program provides processing of CPP data structures
+# The program provides processing of C++ data structures

 Task.